MEDIC ST 3103A - Medical Professional and Personal Development III Pt 1

 Course Learning OutcomesLearning outcomes for Medic ST 31013A/B

-.
-Be able to critically evaluate the broader and health service specific strategies in place aimed at addressing the disparities in health
+- Critically evaluate the broader and health service specific strategies designed to address the disparities in the health, and health care outcomes, experienced by Indigenous peoples.

-• Understand the constraints placed upon medical care by the ultimate scarcity of resources
+• Describe the constraints placed upon medical care by the ultimate scarcity of resources

-• Understand the key elements in a typical economic evaluation in a general medical journal
+• Outline the key elements in a typical economic evaluation in a general medical journal

 • Explain the basic structure of the Australian health system and its impact on medical practice

-• Understand the positive and negative incentives generated by the design of the health system
+• Discuss the positive and negative incentives generated by the design of the health system

 • Describe the main factors influencing the supply of and demand for medical practitioners in Australia.